 Gisborne Holdings Ltd was established in 1998, with the intention of running council’s commercial investments.
-It owns Tauwhareparae Farms, which continues to return a healthy profit to council, and has added Gisborne Vehicle Testing, Waikanae Beach Top 10 Holiday Park, and council’s previously owned commercial property portfolio including the municipal offices and supporting properties.
-GHL manages the Airport Lease, Commercial forestry and community housing on behalf of GDC.
-GHL has a combined portfolio of $81m.
+It owns Tauwhareparae Farms, which continues to return a healthy profit to council, Waikanae Beach Top 10 Holiday Park, and council’s previously owned commercial property portfolio including the municipal offices and supporting properties.
+GHL manages community housing on behalf of GDC.
+GHL has net assets of $123m.

 GHL is 100% owned by shareholder Gisborne District Council.
 Each decision made by the group is focused on benefiting the district, with an annual cash distribution given to GDC.